import dalex as dx

 numerical_transformer

-: choose numerical features to transformcategorical_transformer
+: choose numerical features to transform- impute missing data with median strategy

-: choose categorical features to transform 'missing'
+: choose categorical features to transform- impute missing data with

-stringaggregate those two pipelines into a preprocessor
+aggregate those two pipelines into a

 classifier

-- it has 3 hidden layers with sizes 150, 100, 50 respectivelyclf
+- it has 3 hidden layers with sizes 150, 100, 50 respectivelyconstruct a

-pipeline model, which combines the preprocessor
+pipeline model, which combines thepreprocessor

-with the basic classifier
+with the basicclassifier

-model numerical_features = ['age', 'fare', 'sibsp', 'parch']
+numerical_features = ['age', 'fare', 'sibsp', 'parch']

 numerical_transformer = Pipeline(